siyb/tw-epma-4-loopback/tw-epma-4-loopback.md

 ?
 Select the model to apply the ACL entry to: (all existing models) ?
 Select the ACL scope: All methods and properties
 ?
 Select the access type: All (match all types)
 ?
-Select the role Any unauthenticated user
+Select the role Any authenticated user
 ?
-Select the permission to apply Explicitly deny access
+Select the permission to apply Explicitly grant access
 ```

 ## Setting up a Project - 11 - Explained: Simple ACL